metadriverse/policydissect/README.md

 - Download and install Isaac Gym Preview 3 from https://developer.nvidia.com/isaac-gym
 - cd ```isaacgym/python && pip install -e .```

+Please review the file `isaacgym/docs/install.html` for more information on installation.

 If you encounter `ImportError: libpython3.7m.so.1.0: cannot open shared object file: No such file or directory`, run
 this: